mpiForGate/mpiForGate/README.md

 ## Notes
 - The software does not support (intentionally) cumulative calls, i.e. the output of the simulation will be overwritten at each run.
+- Be aware that some job management system do not allow the manager process to be executes on the same cores of the worker cores.
+This mean that the manager process might need a core on its own.